piepdx/pie-cookbook/drafts/working-draft-tactical.md

 To get you started on the budgeting process, we've wiped a pro forma that PIE used for budgeting.
 It's a good way to start thinking through your budget.
 Feel free to make a copy and retool it to suit your needs.

+NOTE: This is a pro forma for one fiscal year of an accelerator that is already in operation.
+It does not account for startup costs, like buying furniture or tenant improvements.

 Google Sheets: [PIE - Sample pro forma](https://docs.google.com/spreadsheets/d/1imODTZHjecv1GHHTp68seeGplYBmRb90OvI3D5FBNCA/edit?usp=sharing)

 # Space